orionguiffreda/prime-photometry/docs/Multi_Master_Instructions.md

 # PRIME Photometry Pipeline - Multi_master Instruction & Basic Usage

-This .py file extends the functionality of _master.py_ to all 4 detector chips, along with including the data downloading step.
+This .py file extends the functionality of _photometrus stack_, or _master.py_, to all 4 detector chips, along with including the data downloading step.
 Essentially, through 1 command, one is able to download and process an entire observation in a specific band, producing stacked images for each chip.

 ## Using Multi_master.py